nmtc-run/nmtc-run.github.io/_includes/series-details.md

 **Run your race**: We believe everyone can find exactly as much competition as they’re looking for.
 NMTC events offer a chance to test yourself against many of the area’s fastest trail runners or enjoy a fun run with friends—or both!—it’s entirely up to you.

 **Overall series standings:** Runners are awarded points based on the order in which they finish.
-To see historical results, click on the race name, then click on the year.
-We update overall standings after each race.
+We update race results and overall standings after each race.

 **Series finale potluck and prizes:** At the final race, join us for awards and a potluck {{ potluck }}.
 Bring a dish!
 Everyone who runs or volunteers at any Series race receives a prize.
 Prizes are generously donated by individuals and local businesses.